LorenzNacilla/Amplitude-Events-Extract/README.md

 ## ➡️ General Data Flow
 ![General Flow](https://github.com/LorenzNacilla/Amplitude-Events-Extract/blob/main/images/General%20Flow.png)
-This is a general flow of
+This is a general flow of the project.
+For the time being this is looking at more

 ![Airbyte Flow](https://github.com/LorenzNacilla/Amplitude-Events-Extract/blob/main/images/Airbyte%20Flow.png)